 Pests, weeds and diseases

-At Local Land Services, we support you to fulfil your responsibilites to manage pests, weeds and diseases under Australian biosecurity legislation and run a profitable farming enterprise.
+At Local Land Services, we support you to fulfil your responsibilities to manage pests, weeds, and diseases under Australian biosecurity legislation and run a profitable farming enterprise.

-Maintaining biosecurity helps to prevent risks that could negatively impact your business and our agricultural industry, markets and economy.
+Maintaining pest and plant biosecurity helps to prevent risks that could negatively impact your business and our agricultural industry, markets and economy.